- Enter a field expected to add 35,000+ jobs

-Career Step has externship partnerships with Walgreens and CVS Pharmacy.
-These partnerships provide eligible Career Step students the opportunity to participate in an externship with one of these retail pharmacies as long as positions are available in their local areas.
+Yes, Career Step has partnerships with Walgreens and CVS Pharmacys to help you fulfill your externship requirements.
+These partnerships provide eligible Career Step students the opportunity to participate as long as positions are available in their local areas.

-After gaining a solid foundation of pharmacy technician knowledge in the course, the externship program offers the chance to begin gaining hands-on experience.
-Students can start their externship before they graduate—smoothing the transition from classroom to workplace and helping to cement the skills they’re learning in the training program with hands-on experience.
+The externship program offers the chance to for students to gain experience that will make them more employable.
+Students will complete their externship before they graduate—smoothing the transition from classroom to workplace and helping to cement the skills they're learning in the training program with hands-on experience.

-How Much Does the Pharmacy Technician Course Cost?
+How Much Does the Pharmacy Technician (ASHP) Course Cost?

 Are Payment Plans or Tuition Assistance Available?

 Yes, Career Step is committed to providing you with an affordable educational experience.
 To provide flexibility, several payment options are available.

 Everything you need to succeed is included with your Career Step program.
 You'll have:

 - Complete online access to expert-created curriculum